chroc/BigFiveResultsPoster/README.md

 # BigFiveResultsPoster

-### This Ruby Script converts textual results of my test (personalitytest) into a hash
+### This Ruby Script converts textual results of a personality test into a hash
 ### Then the result hash is submitted as a JSON representation of the result hash